zoomzooom6/shop-shop-redux/README.md

 ## Installation and Usage
 Please visit the deployment link above to view the application.
+* Free to browse shop
+* Will need to login or create account to "purchase" items
+* On checkout, linked to basic Stripe account
+    * Enter all requested information, does not need to be real information
+    * Enter 4242 4242 4242 4242 for the card number
+    * Submit payment to proceed
+* Redirected back to home page after payment
+* Past orders available to be viewed in site

 ## Features
 This web application allows users to add items within a shop to a cart and checkout/make a payment using Stripe.